-- Statements, written or verbalized, about harming oneself or others, especially if specific plans are mentioned - Acquisition of weapons in the context of concerning or alarming behaviors listed below
+- Statements, written or verbalized, about harming oneself or others, especially if specific plans are mentioned. - Acquisition of weapons in the context of concerning or alarming behaviors listed in the column on the right.

 Alarming Behavior Notify a supervisor and/or email the Threat Assessment Team at tam4safety@stanford.edu